ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

     </td>
     <td>
       <strong>Real-Time, Safety-Critical Operations</strong><br>
       ITS involve real-time interactions that directly affect safety.
-For example, vehicle-to-Road Side Unit (RSU) communication requires minimal latency so that vehicles can immediately process messages.
+For example, vehicle-to-roadside unit (RSU) communication requires minimal latency so that vehicles can immediately process messages.
 Any delays that would be introduced through traditional internet security protocols, which are often optimized for less time-sensitive applications, could lead to safety hazards.
 ITS-specific mechanisms, such as IEEE Std.
 1609.2 certificates, are designed to prioritize low-latency communication while maintaining security, making them better suited to the unique considerations associated with ITS real-time operations.
     </td>
   </tr>
 </table>

 ## 2. Mobility Requirements